 Overview

 I'm an award-winning, Department of the Army-designated, military historian focusing on combat history and organizational transformation.
-My work also includes advising the producers of the PBS series "History Detectives," and the PBS documentary "Salinger," plus appearing on/advising the Fox News/Business Channel series War Stories with Oliver North episode titled "Hell in the Hürtgen Forest."
-The Center for Army Leadership used excerpts from A Dark and Bloody Ground for instructional purposes, and in December 2022 I appeared live on WW2TV (https://www.youtube.com/watch?v=O8JZkirgDH4).
+My work also includes advising the producers of the PBS series "History Detectives," and the PBS documentary "Salinger," plus appearing on the Fox News/Business Channel series War Stories with Oliver North episode titled "Hell in the Hürtgen Forest."
+The Center for Army Leadership used excerpts from A Dark and Bloody Ground for instructional purposes, and I appeared live on WW2TV (https://www.youtube.com/watch?v=O8JZkirgDH4).
 I am also the Chairman of the Commonwealth of Kentucky Perryville Battlefield Commission.

-I have over 30 years' experience in designing and conducting experiential instruction ('Staff Ride') programs for the U.S. Army and am partnered with award-winning military historian Steven Ossad to develop Corporate Staff Rides (CSR) to help senior business executives make better decisions.
+I have over 30 years' experience in designing and conducting experiential instruction ('Staff Ride') programs for the U.S. Army and partnered with award-winning military historian Steven Ossad to develop Corporate Staff Rides (CSR) to help senior business executives make better decisions.

 A Dark and Bloody Ground – the Hürtgen Forest and Roer River Dams 1944-1945, describes the price paid by the common soldier when senior leaders cannot visualize long term goals.
 It won the F. C. Pogue Prize from the Eisenhower Center for American Studies.
 Nothing Less Than Full Victory uses small-unit case studies (such as D-Day, Metz, the Battle of the Bulge and Remagen) to describe how the U.S. Army transformed itself from an ill-prepared constabulary to a global force in just 4 years.